 From how long you’ll need to take off work, to driving after surgery and how you can speed up your recovery, here’s everything you need to know.

-Cataract surgery is a quick and straightforward procedure — so, you will have the operation as a day case patient.
+Cataract surgery, also known as Phacoemulsification, is a quick and straightforward procedure — so, you will have the operation as a day case patient.
 When you arrive at the hospital, the surgical team will need to prepare your eyes for surgery.
 This involves putting some drops in your eyes to dilate your pupils to make them wider.

 You will also be asked to sign some consent documents and given a surgical gown to put on.

 Once in the operating theatre, your cataract surgery will take 15 minutes and you will be discharged from hospital once you’re feeling ready to leave.
 You’ll be at the hospital for no more than four hours.

 Cataract surgery can be performed using eye drops to numb the area, or under a local anaesthetic.
 If you have surgery with eye drops only, you will need to wear a transparent shield over your eye until you get home.